 “Just before heading to my first yoni steaming workshop all those years ago, I felt a little apprehension brewing.
 Then I realized it was because we really only pay attention to our feminine organs during sex, birth, pap smears and our periods.
 It’s really time to add self pleasure, yoni steaming, yoni meditation and yoni egg work to this list.”

 The History of V-Steaming

 Known in South America asbajosand in Korea as chai-yok,the cultural history of vaginal steaming actually dates back before the written word.
 While studying under Aztec and Mayan midwives in the 1500s Spanish friars made note of the vaginal steaming technique.
-Similar folk practices have been documented in indigenous cultures throughout Asia, Egypt and India.
+Similar folk practices have been documented in indigenous cultures throughout Asia, Africa, Eastern Europe and India.